DG-RePlAce: A Dataflow-Driven GPU-Accelerated Analytical Global Placement Framework for Machine Learning Accelerators: Our Approach

 Here, $target\_overflow$ ($target\_overflow$ = $0.2$ by default for cluster placement) is the convergence criterion for the Nesterov's approach. \end{itemize}

+Global placers like {\em RePlAce} usually fill whitespace through filler insertion.
+The fillers are equally sized rectangles, movable and disconnected (with zero pins).
+The additional density force created by the insertion of fillers helps squeeze the standard cells closer to their connected neighbors while still satisfying the density constraints \cite{LuCCLH15}.
+In contrast to filler insertion used in {\em RePlAce} for filling whitespace, the bloat-shrink methodology ensures a feasible cluster placement solution that satisfies the density overflow constraint.
+The shrinking step is necessary because all clusters are square-shaped, which may lead to infeasible solutions.
+Figure \ref{fig:bloat-shrink} demonstrates how the bloat-shrink approach reduces $cluster\_overflow$.

 After completing the placement of clusters, we place the instances within each cluster at the cluster's center to obtain a good initial placement.
 Furthermore, for each cluster, we add one pseudo net that connects all of the instances within the cluster.
 This ensures that instances belonging to the same cluster are placed in close proximity to each other.
 However, we notice that these high-fanout pseudo-nets could cause convergence problems.
 To address this issue, we transform the pseudo nets into multiple two-pin nets by the star model (i.e., by adding a pseudo vertex as the star's center, per cluster).
-To ensure that the global placer follows the pseudo net constraints imposed by the clustering constraints, we initially assign a high penalty factor $Penalty\_Factor_p$ to the pseudo nets, starting at the value of $Penalty\_Factor_{p0}$.
+To ensure that the global placer follows the pseudo net constraints imposed by the clustering constraints, we initially assign a high penalty factor $penalty\_factor_p$ to the pseudo nets, starting at the value of $penalty\_factor_{p0}$.
 With each successive iteration, the penalty factor is progressively decreased to allow for a more even distribution of instances across the placement region.
-The adjustment of the penalty factor $Penalty\_Factor_p$ is determined by the following equation:
+The adjustment of the penalty factor $penalty\_factor_p$ is determined by the following equation:

-where $iter$ is the current iteration number, and $iter_0$ ($iter_0$ = 4 by default) is used to determine the initial value.
-To determine the default value of $iter_0$, we study $iter_0$ values ranging from 0 to 9, utilizing Tabla01 and Tabla02 (see Table \ref{tab:benchmark}) as testcases.
+where $iter$ is the current iteration number, and $iter_0$ ($iter_0$ = 4 by default) is used to determine the initial value.\footnote{In our implementation, we set $penalty\_factor_p$ to 0 if $exp(iter)$ is NaN \cite{penalty_factor}.} To determine the default value of $iter_0$, we study $iter_0$ values ranging from 0 to 9, utilizing Tabla01 and Tabla02 (see Table \ref{tab:benchmark}) as testcases.
 The score for our evaluation is the routed wirelength, which we normalize against the baseline results obtained from {\em RePlAce}.
 Based on this experiment, we use $iter_0 = 4$ as the default.